top of page

 Funder: SSHRC Insight Development Grant

-Description: This is a study examining the differential effects of early-life threat and deprivation on neurocognitive and socioemotional processes during the early adulthood period (18-24 years).
-In addition to examining the link between early adversity and these developmental processes, we are interested in uncovering the factors that offset or buffer against adversity, so-called "benevolent childhood experiences."
+Description: This is a study examining the effects of childhood and adulthood stress and adversity on the neurocognitive and socioemotional processes that underlie mental health risk during emerging adulthood (18-24 years).
+In addition to examining the link between adversity and these developmental processes, we are interested in uncovering the factors that offset or buffer against adversity, so-called "benevolent childhood experiences."
 Thus, we are interested in the resilience-enhancing capacity of, for example, positive relationships with parents, teachers, and peers during childhood in mitigating later difficulties during early adulthood, a critical period of sociobiological change.

 Partners: Dillon Browne (University of Waterloo); George Slavich (ULCA)

-Child Resilience and Managing Pandemic Emotional Distress (CRAMPED) Families Study
+Child Resilience & Managing Pandemic Emotional Distress (CRAMPED) Families Study

 Funder: SRCD Small Grant for Early Career Scholars

 Description: This is a 4-wave longitudinal study (with planned follow up for 5th and 6th waves) examining the association between pandemic-related stress and disruption and the health and wellbeing of children and families.
-The study began in May 2020 and followed participants through Dec 2020, with follow-ups occurring in Sept and Dec 2021 (after widespread vaccine availability).
+The study began in May 2020 and followed participants through October 2022.
 The goal is to examine how pandemic disruption has increased vulnerability to mental health difficulties among children, the family-based processes through which these effects operate, and the factors that promote resilience and recovery to the stress and disruption emanating from the pandemic.

 Funder: CIHR Operating Grant

-Description: This study will draw on data from the Ontario Birth Study to examine the effects of the pandemic and associated restrictions (e.g., school closures) on children's emotional and cognitive development over the first 3 years of life.
-With data collected before, during, and [putatively] after the pandemic, we will be able to compare the effects of pandemic stress/disruption and lockdowns on children's socioemotional and neurodevelopment during this critical period of development.
-As mothers are recruited during pregnancy, with longitudinal follow-up on their children postnatally, we will also be able to assess whether the timing of pandemic exposure (prenatal versus postnatal) is relevant with respect to children's development over time.
+Description: This study uses data from the Ontario Birth Study to examine the effects of the pandemic and associated restrictions (e.g., school closures) on children's emotional and cognitive development over the first 5 years of life.
+With data collected before, during, and after the pandemic, we compare the effects of pandemic stress/disruption and lockdowns on children's socioemotional and neurodevelopment during this critical period of development.
+As mothers are recruited during pregnancy, with longitudinal follow-up on their children postnatally, we also assess whether the timing of pandemic exposure (prenatal versus postnatal) is relevant with respect to children's development over time.
+Separately, we are testing the mechanisms by which maternal adverse childhood experiences (ACEs) are associated with children’s neurodevelopment, with a focus on maternal mental health and biomedical complications during the perinatal period.

 Partners: Julia Knight (Mount Sinai Hospital); Stephen Matthews (Lunenfeld Tanenbaum Research Institute & University of Toronto); Prakesh Shah (Mount Sinai Hospital & University of Toronto); Rayjean Hung ((Lunenfeld Tanenbaum Research Institute & University of Toronto); Robert Levitan (CAMH); Jennifer Jenkins (University of Toronto); Derrick Ssewanyana (Lunenfeld Tanenbaum Research Institute)